 Managing Premium capacities

 Managing Power BI Premium involves creating, managing, and monitoring Premium capacities.
+This article provides an overview of capacities; see Configure and manage capacities for step-by-step instructions.

 Creating and managing capacities